-The structure of our current Design Development Tool (DDT) is shown in Fig. 1.
+The structure of our current Design Development Tool (DDT) is shown in Figure 1.
 It consists of a shared user interface and three software components supporting Selection, Customization and Visualization, respectively.
 These software components depend in turn on 3 major libraries - a house design library, a library of 2D tiles (walls and rooms in plan view) and a 3D parts library (walls, rooms, roofs etc. as 3D geometric descriptions).
+Before we can discuss the function of the major software components we must describe the libraries they depend on.